 Also today, our Holy Father, Pope Francis, who is present in Fatima, has proclaimed the two youngest children, Jacinta and Francisco, Saints of the Roman Catholic Church.
 They are the youngest children declared Saints without being martyred.

-The central message of Our Lady of Fatima is this; God is already deeply offended by the sins of mankind and He wishes us to stop sinning, amend our lives and to make reparation on behalf of sinners.
+The central message of Our Lady of Fatima is this; God is already deeply offended by the sins of mankind and He wishes us to stop sinning, to amend our lives and to make reparation on behalf of sinners, by means of prayer and sacrifice.

 The Blessed Virgin offered us a sure way to respond to Her request for reparation – devotion to Her Immaculate Heart, which would take two distinct forms.